hydraulic hose failure reasons

 6.

-Non Compatible Fluid – believe it or not, hydraulic hoses are not all things to all fluids…that seems obvious right?
-The fluid you run must be compatible with the corresponding hose, if not, you run the risk of many complications such as hose disintegration, swelling, and leaking, which can in then turn into a much larger issue such as system contamination.
+Believe it or not, hydraulic hoses are not all things to all fluids…that seems obvious, right?
+The fluid you run must be compatible with the corresponding hose; if not, you run the risk of many complications, such as hose disintegration, swelling, and leaking, which can in turn into a much larger issue, such as system contamination.

-Bend Radius exceeded & kinks manifesting by fittings – A bend radius is very important to take notice of and keep in mind as you use your hydraulic hoses, ignoring the recommended bend radius can easily shorten the life of your hydraulic hose through kinking, & crushing your hose.
+A bend radius is very important to take notice of and keep in mind as you use your hydraulic hoses; ignoring the recommended bend radius can easily shorten the life of your hydraulic hose through kinking, & crushing your hose.
 Not only does it weaken the hose, but as the bend radius is exceeded, there is less and less space for the fluid inside the hose to move.

 7.